kigichang/candle-lstm/README.md

 Re-implementing Candle LSTM inference to speed inference up, including bidirectional LSTM.

-## CPU And GPU Inference
+This implementation is ONLY FOR CPU INFERENCE.
+DO NOT USE IT ON METAL OR CUDA.

+## Metal and Cuda

-I test inference on My Macbook Pro with M2 chip and on Metal GPU (see test cases).
-My LSTM implementation sppeds up inference on CPU ONLY.
-It is not optimized on Metal.
+I test inference on My Macbook Pro with M2 chip.
 It is ~5ms slower than Candle on Metal.

-I have no Cuda platform, so I cannot verify it on Cuda.
+I test On RTX4090 with Cuda 12.5.
+It is ~6x slower than Candle on Cuda.

 ## Test Data